ldeo-glaciology/ice-sheet-seminar-2022/notes/week-3-notes.md

 ex.
 E is approximately 10 GPa for ice.
 See page 10-3 here for a graph of this relationship: https://www.usna.edu/NAOE/_files/documents/Courses/EN380/Course_Notes/Ch10_Deformation.pdf

-### Types of Deformation (as defined by stress vs. strain slopes)
+## Types of Deformation (as defined by stress vs. strain slopes)

 -  "strain hardening" = the region in plastic deformation, which goes from the "yield strength" to the "ultimate strength"
-- "elastic flow (deformation)" = the region from initial stress vs strain to the materials "yield strength"
+- "elastic flow (deformation)" = the region from initial stress vs strain to the material's "yield strength"
-- "plastic flow (deformation)" = the region from the materials "yield strength" to its "point of fracture"
+- "plastic flow (deformation)" = the region from the material's "yield strength" to its "point of fracture"

 Note: